ipfs/ipfs-docs/docs/concepts/hashing.md

 That's critical for a distributed system like IPFS, where we want to be able to store and retrieve data from many places.
 A computer running IPFS can ask all the peers it's connected to whether they have a file with a particular hash and, if one of them does, they send back the whole file.
 Without a short, unique identifier like a cryptographic hash, this kind of [content addressing](content-addressing.md) wouldn't be possible.

-## Example: Content Identifiers are not file hashes
+## Content Identifiers are not file hashes

 Hash functions are widely used to check for file integrity.
 Because IPFS splits content into blocks and verifies them through [directed acyclic graphs (DAGs)](../concepts/merkle-dag.md), SHA file hashes won't match CIDs.
 Here's an example of what will happen if you try to do that.